TheXPerienceProject/android_device_xiaomi_diting/README.md

 # Device tree for Redmi Note 12 Turbo/Poco F5

-Redmi Note 12 Turbo/Poco F5 (codenamed _"marble"_) is a high-end, mid-range smartphone from Xiaomi.
+Redmi Note 12 Turbo/Poco F5 (codenamed _"mondrian"_) is a high-end, mid-range smartphone from Xiaomi.

 It was announced & released in March 2023.